graysomb/fps-game/TASKS.md

 - [ ] tune jump height with k/d
 - [ ] what other stuff can be tuned?
 - [ ] add sheilds
+- [ ] health is add to the winner not the loser

 ## Graphics and Rendering